jstar88/opbe/implementations/2Moons/1_6_1/README.md

     define('OPBEPATH', ROOT_PATH . 'includes/libs/opbe/');
     ```
 3. Replace default 2Moons's *includes/classes/missions/calculateAttack.php* with the one above
+    Alternatively, you can open a terminal and do:

+    ```
+    sudo cp opbe/implementations/2Moons/1_6_1/calculateAttack.php game_root/includes/classes/missions/

+    ```

 4. Updating:
     You can use filezilla.
     Alternatively, you can open a terminal and do: